coder52/project-face-generation/README.md

 ### Get the Data

-I'll be using the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train your adversarial networks.
+I'll be using the [CelebFaces Attributes Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) to train the adversarial networks.

 I will define deeper networks and train them for a longer time to get good results.
 It is suggested that utilize a GPU for training.